MicrosoftDocs/sql-docs/azure-sql/database/in-memory-oltp-overview.md

 > [!IMPORTANT]
 > In-memory OLTP isn't supported in the General Purpose, or the Standard or Basic DTU tiers of Azure SQL Database.
 Therefore, it isn't possible to move a database that has any in-memory OLTP objects to one of these tiers.
 Before you downgrade the database, remove all memory-optimized tables and table types as well as all natively compiled T-SQL modules, or convert them to row-based objects.

-*Scaling-down resources in Business Critical tier*: Data in memory-optimized tables must fit within the in-memory OLTP storage that is associated with the tier of the database or the managed instance, or it is available in the elastic pool.
+*Scaling-down resources in Business Critical tier*: Data in memory-optimized tables must fit within the in-memory OLTP storage that is associated with the tier of the database, or it is available in the elastic pool.
 If you try to scale-down the tier or move the database into a pool that doesn't have enough available in-memory OLTP storage, the operation fails.

 #### Determine whether in-memory objects exist